kskalvar/aws-eks-cluster-quickstart/README.md

 You will need to ssh into the AWS EC2 Instance you created above.
 This is a step by step process.

-NOTE:  There is a script in /home/ec2-user called configure-kube-control.
+NOTE:  There is a script in /home/ec2-user called ```configure-kube-control```.
 You may run this script to automate the
        creation and population of environment variables in .kube/aws-auth-cm.yaml and .kube/control-kubeconfig.
 Be sure to verify
        the values.
 Run "aws configure" first as it uses the cli to query for the cluster values.